jieggii/jieggii/README.md

 # jieggii's profile readme 🐈

-I really enjoy coding, mainly do it for my pet and study projects, work hard everyday to expand my knowlege.
+I really enjoy programming and engineering, mainly do it for my pet and study projects, work hard everyday to expand my knowlege.
 I'm also keen on GNU/Linux distros, tiling window managers, various CLI and TUI programs and other nerdy stuff.
 Always happy to try and learn something new.

 I speak English (~B2), Finnish (~B1) and Russian (native).

-## My field of interests
+## I am mostly curious about
 I have a diverse range of interests, and right now, I'm particularly enthusiastic about:

 - Backend development (mostly in Go and Python)
-- GNU/Linux administration
+- Algorithms
 - Machine learning
+- Cryptography
+- Solutions for cryptocurrencies
 - Electronics & embeded development
-- Crypto
-- Cryptography
+- GNU/Linux administration

+Yes, in this specific order.

-I'm also actively seeking job/internship opportunities and paid projects.
+> I'm also actively seeking job/internship opportunities and paid projects.
 If you think I can contribute to your project or team, don't hesitate to reach out! (>w<)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jieggii&layout=compact)